isabella232/community-53/content-format-templates/technical_youtube_video_guide.md

 - **What will the audience do or create in this video tutorial?** Are they setting up an API, or an APP and then testing it?
 Are they building an app and deploying it?
 Be specific, as this provides the motivation readers need and gets them excited about the topic.

 - **What will the audience have accomplished when they’re done?** What new skills will they have?
 What will they be able to do that they couldn’t do before?

+- **CTA to subscribe to our channel** in order to be notified for the latest tutorials from our channel

 By answering these questions in your introduction, these will also help you design a clear and focused video tutorial, as you’ll align the steps.